Yevhen Kushnaryov: Early life

-Yevhen Kushnaryov was born in Kharkiv to migrants from Russia in 1951.
-He graduated from the Kharkiv Engineering-Construction Institute in 1973, and for several years thereafter worked at a local factory of concrete and steel manufacturing.
+Yevhen Kushnaryov was born in Kharkiv to migrants from Russia in 29 January 1951.
+Soon after his birth, the family moved to Melitopol.
+Since 1958, he studied at eight-year school No. 6, and then at secondary school No. 5, from which he graduated in 1968.
+Kushnaryov entered the Odessa Institute of Civil Engineering, but after the first year, by decision of his father, he transferred to the Kharkov Institute of Civil Engineering, which he graduated in 1973, receiving a degree in mechanical engineering.

 Political career

-Kushnaryov became a member of the Communist Party in 1981.
+Kushnaryov became a member of the Communist Party of the Soviet Union in 1981.
 In 1989, during the Glasnost era, he joined the pro-democracy movement in the Ukrainian SSR.
-In 1990 Kushnaryov was elected to both the Kharkiv city council and the Verkhovna Rada, where he took part in formulating the fledgling country's constitution, and in 1994 he became mayor of the city of Kharkiv.
+In 1990 Kushnaryov was elected to both the Kharkiv City Council and the Verkhovna Rada, where he took part in formulating the fledgling country's constitution, and in 1994 he became mayor of the city of Kharkiv.

-Afterwards, Kushnaryov served as Leonid Kuchma's chief of staff from 1996 to 1998, and as governor of the Kharkiv Oblast from 2000 to 2004.
+Afterwards, Kushnaryov served as Leonid Kuchma's chief of staff from 1996 to 1998, and as governor of the Kharkiv Oblast from 2000 to 2004.In mid-December 2001, under the leadership of Kushnaryov, a Ukrainian-Russian economic business forum was organized in Kharkiv with the participation of Ukrainian President Leonid Kuchma and Russian President Vladimir Putin.
+At the same time, Kharkiv was proclaimed "the capital of Russian-Ukrainian relations."
+On 7 November 2003, Yevhen Kushnaryov, signed an agreement with the Governor of the Belgorod Oblast, Yevgeny Savchenko, on the creation of the Euroregion "Slobozhanshchina".
+Within the Euroregion, relations between areas in many humanitarian and financial sectors have developed.
+In 2004, the Euroregion "Slobozhanshchina" was included in the Association of European Border Regions as an observer.

-During the election crisis of 2004, Kushnaryov agitated for the creation of an independent southeastern Ukrainian state in the case of Viktor Yushchenko's victory.
+During the Orange Revolution, Kushnaryov agitated for the creation of an independent southeastern Ukrainian state in the case of Viktor Yushchenko's victory.
 This caused him to be arrested on charges of separatism, that were eventually dropped.
 Following the Orange Revolution, Kushnaryov joined Viktor Yanukovych's Party of Regions and in 2006 he was elected to the Verkhovna Rada on the Party of Regions ticket.

 Kushnaryov quickly became one of the leaders of the party along with Yanukovych and Rinat Akhmetov.
 Considered by many to be among the party's main ideologues, Kushnaryov could be frequently seen on television debating public policy.
 In 2005 he published a book (Red Horse: Notes of a Counterrevolutionary) denouncing the Orange Revolution.